What are the types of life insurance?

 Term life

-This is the simplest form of life insurance.
+This is considered a simple form of life insurance.
 Because its death benefit protection is limited to a specific number of years, its coverage is temporary.
 If you live past the term, your coverage ends.
-Term life insurance is relatively inexpensive because it is temporary and doesn’t provide additional benefits while you are living.
+Term life insurance is considered cost-effective because it is temporary and doesn’t provide additional benefits while you are living.

 Universal Life

 These policies provide death benefit protection and are designed with flexibility in mind.
-The policy owner can change the amount and frequency of premium payments and death benefit can be adjusted down or up (with evidence of insurability).
+The policy owner may within certain limits, determine the amount and timing of each premium payment.
 Policy cash values are credited with interest at a rate declared by the insurance company, which can change from year to year.

 Indexed Universal Life